-Contemporary art lovers won’t want to miss The Broad Museum.
+For more unique things to do in Los Angeles, contemporary art lovers won’t want to miss The Broad Museum.
 Across from the architecturally imaginative Walt Disney Concert Hall in Downtown LA designed by famed architect Frank Gehry, The Broad features artists such as Jean-Michel Basquiat, Jasper Johns, Jeff Koons and Andy Warhol, along with a revolving offering of special exhibitions such as Yayoi Kusama’s infinity rooms.
 I spent an entire day recently soaking in their latest offering, “Soul of a Nation: Art in the Age of Black Power,” which was masterfully executed and thought provoking.

 YOU MAY ALSO LIKE: LAGUNA BEACH WHERE THE LAND MEETS THE SEA